shraysharma09/basichtmlcss/README.md

 # basichtmlcss
- A basic html css webpage
+ A basic html css webpage which includes all the basic concepts of HTML and CSS.